Ptolemaic Indexing: Experimental Results

-It is clear that even for a relatively modest number of pivots, the filtering power of the \ptolemaic bound is high, and the difference in the exclusive contributions of the two bounds is surprisingly large.
-At ten pivots, the \ptolemaic bound filters out 93.0\
+Even for a relatively modest number of pivots, the filtering power of the Ptolemaic bound is high, and the difference in the exclusive contributions of the two bounds is surprisingly large, growing to the extreme for higher dimensions.
+This can perhaps be seen even more clearly in \fig~\ref{fig:filterseparate}, where the individual (non-exclusive) filtering powers of the triangular, partial Ptolemaic and full Ptolemaic methods are plotted independently.

-A progression similar to that in \fig~\ref{fig:relative} was also found for clustered data, with a somewhat less pronounced difference (data not shown).